Yuan134/Yuan-Chan/README.md

 This project examines the importance of various features in predicting rainfall as well as approaches for statistical imputation of missing values and under / over-sampling (including SMOTE) to handle dataset imbalance.

-# SELF-GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS IN PYTHON
+# SELF-GUIDED DATA STRUCTURES & ALGORITHMS CODING PROJECTS

 Unguided projects for data structures and algorithms using Python coding.
 Refer to attached README and Analysis Reports for a summary of results and insights.